pascoalf/Unsupervised-machine-learning-definition-of-the-microbial-rare-biosphere/README.md

 The DADA2 scripts might take a long time and are available in the folder /DADA2.
 If you try to reproduce those steps, be careful with file paths, names, etc.

 Raw FASTQ files will be made available in ENA repository.

+We reproduced our code in a Linux (Fedora v38) machine, R version 4.3.2